 SDF or Sustainable Development Fees is levied by the Royal Government of Bhutan to all tourists visiting Bhutan.
 This is levied to promote sustainable and responsible tourism under the overall principle of “High value, Low volume” tourism.
 SDF contributes to social welfare, developmental activities, conservation of the environment, promotion of culture, and enhancement of infrastructure and facilities for tourists.

-There are two groups of tourists: regional tourists (India, Bangladesh and Maldives) and international tourists, and the application of SDF varies.
+There are two groups of tourists: regional tourists (India) and international tourists and the application of SDF varies.

 How much is SDF for regional tourists to visit Bhutan?